xvqh/discord-giveaways-fr/README.md

 -   **options.messages.giveaway**: the message that will be displayed above the embeds.
 -   **options.messages.giveawayEnded**: the message that will be displayed above the embeds when the giveaway is ended.
--   **options.messages.title**: the title of the giveaway embed.
-Will default to the prize of the giveaway if the value is not a string.
 -   **options.messages.drawing**: the message that displays the drawing timestamp.
 -   **options.messages.dropMessage**: the message that will be displayed for drop giveaways.
 -   **options.messages.inviteToParticipate**: the message that invites users to participate.